 I am currently working on two books.
 The first, Shelley's Romantic Nonviolence: Aesthetics and Politics in an Age of Revolution, establishes a relationship between Shelley's imagining of a politics of nonviolence and his theory and practice of art.
 A selection from this project appeared in the Keats-Shelley Journal in 2010 and in Studies in Romanticism in 2013, and European Romantic Review in 2017.
 The second project, Romanticism Against History, reads the Romantic movement in Britain as a critique of the emergent forms of history and historical understanding in post-Enlightenment Europe.
-I have an essay drawn from this project forthcoming in ELH: the essay concerns the Ismail cantos of Byron's Don Juan.
+An essay drawn from this project appears in ELH: the essay concerns the Ismail cantos of Byron's Don Juan.